codeots-tds/NYC_TLC_Project/project_notes.md

   c.
 Doing a monthly analysis, possibly even the previous 5 years.

   d. get zone median income data and look up corresponding pickup/drop off location  i.ds to look at factors zoning pickup impact on tip amount:
   e.
 Compare top 10 highest paid zones vs. top 10 lowest paid zones by fare and tip amount or tip percentage.

   f.
 Can holidays affect tip amount?
+  g.
+Are these the same factors between green taxis and yellow taxis?
+  h.
+Which zones in NYC are more proposed to give higher tips?
+  i.
+Do riders who take trips to and from airports tip more?